Heiress of Secrets

 Him.
 My hated jailor-king.

-But requesting his death would only prove a profligate squandering of gold, because not even an assassin can kill the unkillable, and that royal swine is unkillable.
+No. Requesting my monarch’s death would be a profligate squandering of gold, for not even an assassin can kill the unkillable, and that royal swine is unkillable.

 For now.